Which Diamond Care Recipes Get

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to other dry dog foods.

-When you consider the protein-boosting effect of the potato protein and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the potato protein and flaxseed, this looks like the profile of a recipe containing a notable amount of meat.

-Diamond Care is a special purpose, grain-free dry dog food using a moderate amount of named meat or egg as its dominant source of animal protein, thus earning the brand 4 stars.
+Diamond Care is a special purpose, grain-free dry dog food using at least a moderate amount of named meat or egg as its dominant source of animal protein, thus earning the brand 4 stars.

-The following automated list (if present) includes all dog food recalls since 2009 related to Diamond.
+The following automated list (if present) includes all dog food recalls related to Diamond Pet Food through June 2023.

 - Diamond Issues Yet Another Dog Food Recall (5/18/2012)